Severson-Group/docs.amdc.dev/source/accessories/amds/sensor-cards/current/index.md

 ![](images/current-sensor-opamp-stage.svg)

-This circuit is used to translate the voltage across the burden resistor, which is bipolar (voltage span includes both positive and negative voltages), to the ADC input range of 0-4.5V.
+This circuit is used to translate the voltage across the burden resistor, which is bipolar (voltage span includes both positive and negative voltages), to the ADC input range of 0-$V_{\rm REF}$.

 The output voltage for this circuit can be solved as: